HakanSeven12/FreeCAD-Geomatic-Workbench/README.md

 ## Installation

-Firstly you must install Scipy.
+Firstly you must install Python 3.6 and Scipy.

 Download and extract the ZIP file into the .FreeCAD/Mod folder or use git to clone into .FreeCAD/Mod.